based-ghost/Ghost.Console/README.md

 ### Building & running the project

-1. Build the console application and test project by running `dotnet build` in the `GhostConsole` folder.
+1. Build the console application project (`GhostConsole`) and tests project (`GhostConsole.Tests`) by running `dotnet build` in the `root` folder.
    > Located in the root folder (where the `GhostConsole.sln` file is found).
 Alternatively, you can open the solution in VS/VSCode and execute build commands there.
-2. Run the console application by opening `Windows Terminal`, `Powershell`, `Command Prompt`, etc. in the directory where the `.csproj` file is located at `GhostConsole/GhostConsole` - the embedded `.gif` is using `Windows Terminal`.
+2. Run the console application by running `dotnet run` using `Windows Terminal`/`Powershell`/`Command Prompt` in the `./GhostConsole` folder (directory containing the `GhostConsole.csproj` file).
+The `.gif` is using `Windows Terminal`.
 Alternatively, you can open the application in VS/VSCode and run the project from there.
+3. Run the unit tests by running `dotnet test` in the `./GhostConsole.Tests` folder (directory containing the `GhostConsole.Tests.csproj` file).
+Alternatively, you can open the solution in VS/VSCode and right-click => `Run Tests` on the `GhostConsole.Tests` project.